 Our Balsam Peru essential oil is 100% pure, undiluted and free from any fillers.
 Used for centuries for a wide range of benefits from wound care to

-Balsam Peru is derived from resinous substance called Balsam of Peru, which comes from a tree in Central and South America.Uses of Balsam Peru Essential Oil
+Balsam Peru is derived from a resinous substance called Balsam of Peru, which comes from a tree in Central and South America.Uses of Balsam Peru Essential Oil

 South AmericaHistory and Background

-Used holistically to aid in calming, uplifting mood , promote restful sleep, reduce feelings of stress, and useful in meditation.Physical Description
+This oil is used holistically to aid in calming, uplifting mood , promote restful sleep, reduce feelings of stress, and useful in meditation.Physical Description